oishikm/Universal-Turing-Machine-1.0/README.md

 		`$ chmod +x auto_compile.sh`.
 	This grants executable permission to compilation shell script.

-2. Compile both .cpp files easily usinf the auto_compile.sh script:
+2. Compile both .cpp files easily using the *auto_compile.sh* script:
 		`$ ./auto_compile.sh`,
 	or, do it yourself like a pro using g++ or something.
 The files are *code_creator.cpp* and *universal_turing_machine.cpp*